 BA Tools and Software

-In addition to certification programs and courses aimed to help BAs master their skills, there are software tools that streamline the delivery of business analysis.
+In addition to certification programs and courses aimed to help BAs master their skills, there are software tools that streamline the delivery of business analysis services.
 With numerous solutions presented on the market, BAs mostly rely on project management, documentation, and modeling tools in their work.

 Project Management Tools